Ativi/Advanced_Physical_Design-Using-OpenLANE_Sky130/README.md

 Provided inside the cloned vsdstdcelldesign are the liberty files containing the customized inverter cell.

-1. Copy the extracted lef file sky130_vsdinv.lef and the liberty files sky130*.lib from /openlane/vsdstdcelldesign/libs to the src directory of picorv32a.
+1. Copy the extracted lef file 'sky130_vsdinv.lef' and the liberty files sky130*.lib from /openlane/vsdstdcelldesign/libs to the src directory of picorv32a.

 ![Screenshot 2023-01-30 at 1 08 47 AM](https://user-images.githubusercontent.com/68071764/215500593-e9f72be8-dd5e-4381-ae50-c1ce4ce09601.png)

-2. Add the folowing to config.tcl inside the picorv32a:
+2. Add the folowing to 'config.tcl' inside the picorv32a:
 ```
 set ::env(LIB_SYNTH) "$::env(OPENLANE_ROOT)/designs/picorv32a/scr/sly130_fd_sc_hd__typical.lib"
 set ::env(LIB_FASTEST) "$::env(OPENLANE_ROOT)/designs/picorv32a/scr/sly130_fd_sc_hd__fast.lib"